markwsutton/pandas-challenge/README.md

 # pandas-challenge
-Analysis if video game user analysis for the game Pymoli Utilizes python, pandas, Jupyter Notebook
+Analysis if video game user analysis for the game Heroes of Pymoli

+Utilizes python, pandas, Jupyter Notebook

 Three observable trends apparent in the data: